-- Berserk Button: There are quite a few.
+- There are quite a few.
 For example, in one episode, whenever the Sheriff would claim that the disintegrator ray was "his", he would be corrected by the inventor.
 However, if he'd claim the disintegrator ray to be "ours", he would certainly not be corrected.
 Throughout the entire series, if one threatens one of Robin's men, or Robin himself, he'll soon wish he hadn't, as the loyalty between the Merry Men is strong.
 And, don't try to trick Eric Arthur, the leader of the Vikings, as he doesn't like it when people try to deceive him.
+The Sheriff of NOTT hates cowardice.

 - The Big Guy: Little John

 - Dirty Coward: The Sheriff of N.O.T.T.
-(National Outer-space Terrestrial Territories)
+(National Outer-space Terrestrial Territories).
+Not so much Prince John.

 - Edible Bludgeon: The fight scenes often featured a hambone and a sack of flour.